sebastianj0nes/repn/README.md

 The application is broken down into these separate components and then displayed on the relevant page.

 In the /src/app directory, this is where the actual paths of the website are created.
-Next.Js' router system means that any folder with a page.tsx file in will be a path available in the Repn web-app.
+Next.Js' router system means that within the /app directory - any folder with a page.tsx file in will be a path available in the Repn web-app.
 For example, you can see there is a directory path /src/app/exercises - the code in this file is displayed in the repn.xyz/exercises path.

 # Summary